Alex Kirilloff Preview, Player Props: Twins vs. Rays

 Alex Kirilloff At The Plate

-- Kirilloff has an RBI in 21 of 72 games this year, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in two contests.
+- Kirilloff has had at least one RBI in 28.8% of his games this year (21 of 73), with two or more RBI seven times (9.6%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.